🧬

 Privacy

 Your SMILES never leaves your browser.
 The conversion happens locally via RDKit compiled to WebAssembly.
-This page makes no network request once RDKit has loaded, so it's safe to use for proprietary structures.
+This page makes no network request once RDKit has loaded, so it's safe for proprietary structures.

 Related tools